 If in the context of end date, action should stop as soon as possible.

+‘ESTStart’ – End Date is the StartDate of the EST offering.

+Only applies to EndCondition

+There must exist a Transaction instance with LicenseType=‘EST’ in identical territories.

 A title can be availed before start date is known by setting StartCondition=‘Open’.
 This is not a valid avail in the sense that the title cannot be offered until an actual date is provided.
 An example of this usage is providing an avail for an episode before it is aired (i.e., air date is not known).
 If a title is availed, but the end date of the avail is not known, EndCondition=‘Open’ is used.
 An example of this usage is a pre-order avail when street date is not known.

 Avail Information